zhoumu53/few_shot_learning/Note of papers/Prototypical Networks for Few-shot Learning.md

 - Classification is then performed for an embedded query point by simply finding the nearest class prototype.
 ![few-shot](images/PrototypicalNN/few-shot.png)

-Few-shot prototypes ck are computed as the mean of embedded support examples for each class.
+Few-shot prototypes $c_k$ are computed as the mean of embedded support examples for each class.

 ## Prototypical networks in the zero-shot
 They follow the same approach to tackle zero-shot learning: